Javascript Basics

 From the MDN web docs

 JavaScript is a scripting language that allows you to implement complex features on web pages: displaying timely content updates, interactive maps, animated 2D/3D graphics, scrolling video jukeboxes, etc. You can bet that JavaScript is probably involved.
+It is a commonly used programming language to create dynamic and interactive elements in web applications and it is easy to learn.

 Data Types